OnVelocity/generator-react-component/README.md

-# generator-rc
+# generator-ov-react

-yeoman generator for react component for node 4.0.0
+yeoman generator for initializing a react component project

+This generator is based on https://github.com/react-component/generator-rc.
-For details to see https://github.com/react-component/rc-server and https://github.com/react-component/rc-tools
+For details, see https://github.com/react-component/rc-server and https://github.com/react-component/rc-tools

 ## Feature